 Level of course Type of course Entry requirements Progression from this course ENTRY LEVEL For those with no qualifications Certificate No formal qualifications.
 Will complete maths and English assessment Level 1 Apprenticeship course LEVEL 1 Start to gain skills in area of qualification or work BTEC Introductory Diploma Must have completed secondary education.
 GCSE's (grades 1-2) Level 2 course Apprenticeship Job with training LEVEL 2 Ideal route into a career or provides you the opportunity to go onto complete higher qualifications BTEC Diploma Intermediate 4 GCSE's at 4+ grade including Maths and English.
 (Always check, some grades may vary).
 Level 3 course Apprenticeship L3 Job with training LEVEL 3 Studying at this level can be challenging.
 It can provide a solid preparation for a career and for further Degree level studies.
-A Levels BTEC Extended Diploma 5 GCSE's at grade 4-9 (including Maths and English) A Level subjects may require grade 5, 6 or 7 for specific subjects such as Science and Maths University Employment Higher or Degree Apprenticeships
+A Levels BTEC Extended Diploma 5 GCSE's at grade 5-9 (including Maths and English) A Level subjects may require grade 5-6 and above.
+University Employment Higher or Degree Apprenticeships